MysteryPancake/Houdini-Fun/README.md

 ## Gaussian splat relighting

+**UPDATE: Houdini 22 added a [Labs Relight GSplats](https://www.sidefx.com/docs/houdini/nodes/lop/labs--relight_gsplats.html) node.
+Currently it doesn't use raytracing, instead it loops over the lights in VEX.
+This only supports primary lighting and shadows, not bounce lighting.
+The method below is more work to setup, but supports bounce lighting and other raytraced effects.**

 Karma doesn't currently support relighting gaussian splats.
 Splats can only cast shadows, but not on themselves.

-One workaround is transferring the lighting from a proxy model.
+One workaround is transferring baked lighting from a proxy model.
 This supports advanced effects like secondary bounces and self-shadowing.

 As a bonus, you can use the proxy for shadow casting.
 This is much faster than using splats for shadow casting.